 - May 08, 2019

-The strong supply growth in most major markets is just another confirmation that multifamily construction financing is still a competitive environment.
+The strong supply growth in most major markets confirms that multifamily construction financing remains competitive.
 Underpinned by a variety of factors—such as availability of capital and a growing interest for urban core development—capital costs have started decreasing.
 Jonathan Lee, principal & managing director of George Smith Partners, provides more explanations for the drop and discusses what it will take to trigger a serious economic slowdown that would crash the market.

-How would you describe today’s multifamily construction financing landscape compared to a few years ago?
+How would you compare today’s multifamily construction financing landscape to a few years ago?

 Lee: The financing landscape is as robust as it has ever been—just not in the way we’re used to seeing it.
 Bank loans, debt funds, preferred equity and joint venture equity are as accessible now as they were three years ago.
 What has changed is that deal returns have grown tighter and tighter due to land costs, entitlement delays and rising construction costs.